 Work With Us

-The skills and training veterans acquired while serving our country may be well suited for jobs at the Department of Labor.
+The skills and training veterans acquired while serving our country may be well suited for jobs at the U.S. Department of Labor.
 The following information is designed to help veterans understand how federal jobs are filled, determine Veterans Preference, build a resume, and search and apply for federal jobs.

 In order for veterans to compete effectively for federal jobs, it is important to understand how federal jobs are filled.
 The U.S. Office of Personnel Management (OPM) has established occupational groups and series that are used to classify the work of positions.
 This classification is made in terms of the kind or subject matter of the work, the level of difficulty and responsibility, and the qualification requirements of the work.
 The classification is made to ensure similar treatment for positions within a class in personnel and pay administration.

 Special consideration is given to qualified veterans, known as Veterans’ Preference, not all veterans are entitled to it.
 Typically, veterans must have served on active duty for at least two years during a period of war, be disabled, or meet other criteria.
 Veterans Preference does not guarantee a job.